Unit VII. Presence

 Tolle (1999) says the witness-self is pure consciousness beyond form,

 and it can be developed by watching the mind.
-When you watch the mind,
+When you watch the

-forms.
+from thought forms.
 Back to Patanjali.

 Exercise: Freeing Consciousness